edwardcrompton/peaks/README.md

 Attempting to register a service worker in order to cache assets when offline.
 Currently when page is refreshed offline we get the downosaur shown instead of the app shell.

+Consider using RequireJS to provide a more module structure with multiple js files.

+Try building in compass orientation so that we can see a graphical pointer to all the mountains.

+Work out how to show few mountains, and which to choose for the list.